cduvallet/evolution_game/class_worksheet.md

 ## Materials
 * Students, to be divided into 3 groups
 * 2 6-faced die per student
-  * Game can also be played with 3 die.
-This makes the evolutionary dynamics different.
-Empirically (from this code), I prefer using 2 die.
 * Writing materials

 ## Starting the game